Wedding squeezed in just as NZ moved back to red alert level

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A Waikato couple's fairytale wedding was pulled together in just a few hours following yesterday's announcement that New Zealand was headed back into the red traffic light setting.
+A Waikato couple's fairytale wedding was pulled together in just a few hours following Sunday's announcement that New Zealand was headed back into the red traffic light setting.

-With just a few hours' of warning, Waikato couple Stef and Danyon Cuneen were married last night.
+With just a few hours' of warning, Waikato couple Stef and Danyon Cuneen were married on Sunday night.
 Vows were written on the back of real estate leaflets, a hairdresser was summoned from her hangover, and a dress was procured.

 "We were all watching the announcement at 11am, and my sister has had to reschedule her wedding twice," Brown explained of Cuneen's plans to get married in 2020 and another date she had to pull the plug on.